raabyau/tangerine/README.md

 * Python 3.6
 * Django 2.1.5
 * Django channels 2.1.6
-* PostgreSQL 10.5 (or a version that support JSON fields)
+* PostgreSQL 10.5 (or a version that supports JSON fields)

 ## Installation / Setup